 5. Partnerships and Links from Relevant Websites

-- Include a traffic generation plan for each of these five areas in your overall web marketing plan.
+- Include a traffic generation plan for each of these five areas in your overall strategic digital marketing plan.
 Remember to include offline marketing in these efforts.

-- Make sure each area is coordinated with the web marketing strategy.
+- Make sure each area is coordinated with the strategic digital marketing strategy.

 - Check assumptions with your website data in each area through your Google Analytics reports and stats.